 “We start every new analysis journey with our internal customers,” said Brooks.
 “Oftentimes, we talk to them about what metrics matter most to them — which is typically linked to their strategic business objectives, such as on-time delivery or ease and effectiveness of communication.”

-But in a lot of cases, the things they want to achieve — whether it’s cutting delivery cycle times, or eliminating supply chain bottlenecks — are too high level for a single team to achieve alone.
-Fortunately, Johnson & Johnson’s team and template-based approach to Process Mining has also helped the company find creative solutions to that challenge.
+But in a lot of cases, the things they want to achieve — whether it’s cutting delivery cycle times, or eliminating supply chain bottlenecks — are too high-level for a single team to achieve alone.
+Fortunately, Johnson & Johnson’s team and their template-based approach to process mining have also helped the company find creative solutions to that challenge.

 “By moving to this team-based methodology, we're able to create metrics that can be leveraged upstream and downstream from the team that created them, while remaining tied to that team’s objectives,” Brooks explained.

 “For example, if we think about on-time delivery, we might start by talking to fulfilment.
 But we know there are also opportunities to improve that metric through inventory optimization, or by improving first-time right rates.
 In that case, our Process Center of Excellence would work across order entry, order fulfillment, and master data, to ensure that we're aligning to that strategic objective, but we're also giving that team objectives and areas of improvement that they can then own and drive throughout their process.”

 Johnson & Johnson’s iterative approach to rollout and adoption has helped the company see widespread value from it incredibly quickly, without overwhelming teams or sacrificing strategy.
 To show what it all looks like together, and what the approach adds up to for the business, Brooks ran us through a quick example.

 “A great example of this in how we improved on-time delivery in the LATAM region,” he said.
 “We had previously rolled out some analysis to our team in Chile, after which, they came back to us requesting some changes to the template analysis they were given.”